By Rev Angela palacious

 First of all, to have him in the home on a regular and consistent basis would be the first blessing.
 Then to have him attentive and available to listen, to play and share wise thoughts every day, would be a delight that is indescribable.
 Finally, to know that resources would be in full supply for the one set of children that he had in his marital home (his only home), and to watch him pray to God, morning and night, in humble gratitude for the gift of family life would be the “spiritual icing on any child’s cake.”

-What if every father came to realise that he possesses the language of the male perspective that his female and male children need to hear throughout their lives?
+Acts 2:1-11 relates the well known version of the Pentecost story, highlighting the many dialects and languages that the disciples were able to speak to the astonishment of the many Jewish visitors in Jerusalem.
+What if every father came to realize that he possesses the language of the male perspective that his female and male children need to hear throughout their lives?
 To comprehend the power of praise and encouragement is an awesome discovery of what it means to nurture a child and mould a life.

 Men of the Bahamas, why not decide to walk the path of integrity from this day forward?
 Why not seek help for a violent temper or addictive dependence?
 Why not pray to fall in love again with the wife of your youth and the mother of your children?
 Why not refrain from creating a new life if there is no committed marital “nest” in which to receive the little one?
 Why not pay your child support to assist your children for their sakes?
 Why not learn from a godly man with a loving compassionate spirit how to celebrate the gift of fatherhood as a call and ministry?